matteosaponati/matteosaponati.github.io/_pages/about.md

     <div class="text-col">
       <div class="about-text">
         <h2>hi, I am Matteo.</h2>
         I am a research scientist in Machine Learning and Neuromorphic Computing.
+        <br><br>
         I am fascinated by life and intelligence, and I like to study complex systems.
 I love to play music and dance.
         Most importantly, I am a human being going through this life with the help of human connections and open communication.
         <br><br>
-        I usually experiment and do stuff with LLMs.
+        I usually experiment and <a href="https://icml.cc/virtual/2025/poster/44452" target="_blank">do stuff with LLMs</a>.
 I also work with <a href="https://ieeexplore.ieee.org/abstract/document/11065428" target="_blank">"efficient and exotic hardware"</a> that implement neural computations with analog circuits.
 I have a PhD in Neuroinformatics with a <a href="https://repository.ubn.ru.nl/handle/2066/297621" target="_blank">thesis</a> on synaptic plasticity and predictive processes in biological and artificial networks.
       </div>
       <br>
       <div class="icons" aria-label="Social links">